kamrulcodes/git-pull-test-1/README.md

 ### The Result 4:

-**If the current branch is behind it's remote counterpart that means if someone else updates the remote, the git push is rejected.
-So, no worries here too.**
+**If the current branch is behind it's remote counterpart, that means if someone else updates the remote branch, the git push is rejected.
+So, no worries of unwanted push too.**

 `$ git pull`
 hint: You have divergent branches and need to specify how to reconcile them.